franzbu/EnhancedSpaces.spoon/README.md

 ### Restart

-- If you restart SpaceHammer, the windows on the current mSpace remain the way they were before the restart, while the windows that were placed on other mSpaces will be moved to the current mSpace.
+- If you restart SpaceHammer, the windows on the current mSpace remain the way they were before the restart, while the windows that were placed on other mSpaces before the restart will be moved to the current mSpace.

 This also means that if at some point you want to stop using SpaceHammer, either move all windows to the current mSpace first, or simply restart SpaceHammer one more time.

-As an optional experimental feature, SpaceHammer can automatically move windows of pre-set applications to specific mSpaces, be it at the start of SpaceHammer or later; more in the section 'Open Windows in Pre-Arranged mSpaces' below.
+As an optional experimental feature, SpaceHammer can automatically move windows of applications to specific mSpaces, be it at the start of SpaceHammer or later; more in the section 'Open Windows in Pre-Arranged mSpaces' below.

 ## Experimental Features

 ### Open Windows in Pre-Arranged mSpaces

-If you want SpaceHammer to open windows in specific mSpaces, add the following lines to your 'init.lua':
+If you want SpaceHammer to automatically move windows to specific mSpaces when opened, add the following lines to your 'init.lua':

 ```lua
   ...